 There’s rarely a time now when I don’t have some protein ready for a quick Mexican themed meal.
 I love it!

 I’ve also started making up my own homemade seasonings.
 We use so much taco seasoning that I make it up in bulk.
 It’s inexpensive and healthy.

 Remember, I encourage you to cook your ground beef in bulk because there is no difference in the time that it takes to cook one pound versus five pounds, yet the sanity saving factor of having quick meals to grab helps us conquer meal time mountain, and saves us money at the same time.

-For those that don’t have a crock pot or aren’t ready to try this yet, another option is to use your double boiler.
+For those that don’t have a crock pot or aren’t ready to try this yet, another option is to use your double boiler to eliminate fat.

 Brown your ground beef a couple pounds at a time in a double boiler.
 You need to stir the meat.
 It browns in about the same time as in a skillet, but the grease all drips down into the water and it’s actually steam that cooks the meat.
 It works well and if you have a large pan, you are able to cook more meat than with just a skillet.
 Same concept as above – sanity and savings saver.

 What do I do with my ground beef after I am done cooking?
 That’s another post, but to give you a few ideas, I season the various bags with Mexican spices, Italian, Garlic, and some plain.